Advanced Queries

 The following operators are supported:

-: The two dates must not match.$gt
+• $ne: The two dates must not match.

-: The property value must be less (earlier) than or equal to the query value.
+• $lte: The property value must be less (earlier) than or equal to the query value.

 When building queries that support templates, dates must be typed out explicitly or rendered via a template.
 If the query does not support templates, you may use a date and time picker to choose the query value.

 Note: Take care when writing date queries, as the property and query values will be compared down to the millisecond.
-Therefore, doing $eq
+Therefore, doing $eq and $ne queries is discouraged as they can often lead to unexpected results.

 Tag Comparisons